Écouves

 Écouves (/fr/) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Forges, Radon (the seat) and Vingt-Hanaps.
 It takes its name from the nearby Forêt d'Écouves.

+Geography

+The commune is made up of the following collection of villages and hamlets, Les Mézières, Vingt-Hanaps, Les Feugerets, Écouves, Forges and Avoise.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

+La Briante, le Betz and la Forêt are the watercourses that flows through the commune.